The Thrive For Good Growing Food Course

 My own rule of thumb is 1/3 inch (20 gallons per 100 square feet) per week during spring and fall and 2/3 inch (40 gallons per 100 square feet) per week during summer.

 A rain gauge will help you figure out how much water you’re applying, at least for overhead watering methods like a hose, sprinkler, or watering can.
-Ideally, we set up at least a few gauges (or straight-sided cups) around the garden to figure out how long it takes us to apply that 1/3 inch or what have you.
+Ideally, we set up at least a few gauges (or straight-sided cups) around the garden to determine how long it takes us to apply that 1/3 inch or what have you.

-With new seeds and seedlings, we need to water more often, sometimes every day or two, because their roots don’t reach wide and deep enough to tap into the soil’s reserves.
+With new seeds and seedlings, we need to water more frequently, sometimes every day or two, because their roots don’t reach as wide and deep as they need to tap into the soil’s reserves.
+But as the roots grow larger, we gradually water more deeply and less frequently to encourage the roots to extend deeper, resulting in healthier plants.

 Pest Management

-The most important thing to know about pest management is that unhealthy plants get eaten by insects and diseases while healthy plants don’t.
+The most important thing to know about pest management is that unhealthy plants get eaten by insects and diseases, while healthy plants don’t.

-Not only can healthy plants defend themselves against pests, but even more interesting, plant-feeding insects and diseases evolved to consume nutritionally-imbalanced plants, so they don’t even eat healthy plants.
+Not only can healthy plants defend themselves against pests, but even more interesting, plant-feeding insects and diseases evolved to consume nutritionally imbalanced plants, so they don’t even eat healthy plants.

 For some insects, like an occasional caterpillar that’s eating your leaves, you can just pick it off.
-Caterpillars eventually turn into beneficial butterflies, so you may want to just relocate them rather than kill them.
+Caterpillars eventually turn into beneficial butterflies, so you may want to just relocate them rather than killing them.

-I don’t use synthetic pesticides, not only because most of them are quite toxic to beneficial organisms (including plants and people), but also because they tend to make the situation worse in the long run.
+I don’t use synthetic pesticides, not only because most of them are toxic to beneficial organisms (including plants and people), but also because they tend to make the situation worse in the long run.
+Even organic pesticides can cause issues if overused, but most of them are more benign, so when used sparingly, they can play a role.

 The most common homemade pesticides are:

-- Soap and water.
-1 teaspoon of natural liquid soap (not detergent) per quart of water can be useful on its own and is often recommended as an addition to the recipes below.
+• Soap and water.
+1 teaspoon of natural liquid soap (not detergent) per quart of water can be useful on its own, and is often recommended as an addition to the recipes below.

 The most common organic pesticides to purchase are:

-- Insecticidal soap.
+• Insecticidal soap.
 Similar to liquid hand soap, but making use of plant oils with longer-chain fatty acids, like olive and canola oil, which are easier on plants.

 Harvesting Crops